prometheusresearch/baseline-codebase/src/rex.instrument/test/test_calculationset.rst

     {'instrument': {'version': '1.1', 'id': 'urn:test-instrument'}, 'calculations': [{'id': 'calc1', 'type': 'text', 'method': 'python', 'options': {'expression': "assessment['q_fake'].upper()"}}]}

-There's a static method on CalculationSet named ``validate_definition()`` that will check the given CalculatioSet definistion against the PRISMH specifications for InstrumentVersion Definitions.
+There's a static method on CalculationSet named ``validate_definition()`` that will check the given CalculatioSet definistion against the RIOS specifications for InstrumentVersion Definitions.
 It will raise an exception if the CalculationSet or InstrumentVersion definition is not well-formed::